burnsignal/burnsignal/README.md

 ## Got an opinion?
 Burn some ETH to prove it.
 ### A general purpose signaling mechanism built on Ethereum.

-Anyone can create an issue on which anyone can signal their preference for or against by sending any amount of ETH to the corresponding Ethereum address.
+Anyone can create an poll on which anyone can signal their preference for or against by sending any amount of ETH to the corresponding Ethereum address.

 Signals are interpreted client-side.